Prediction: antibiotics will one day be seen in the same way as Thalidomide – a drug prescribed with no idea of the horrific long-term consequences.

 - You have brain fog and your mood is off, or you suddenly have anxiety attacks that you’d never had before.
 In children we see it as autism or ADHD.
 When we’re older it shows up as Alzheimers or Parkinson’s

-Also check out my post: How Do I Know If My Gut Is Unhealthy
+Also check out: How Do I Know If My Gut Is Unhealthy

 Antibiotics wreak shock-and-awe devastation on our gut and friendly bacteria.